guigrpa/oao/README.md

 Commands:

-  bootstrap [options]                            Install external dependencies and create internal links add [options] <sub-package> <packages...>      Add dependencies to a sub-package remove [options] <sub-package> <packages...>   Remove dependencies from a sub-package upgrade [options] <sub-package> [packages...]
-Upgrade some/all dependencies of a package prepublish [options]                           Prepare for a release: validate versions, copy READMEs and package.json attrs publish [options]                              Publish updated sub-packages reset-all-versions [options] <version>         Reset all versions (incl. monorepo package) to the specified one all [options] <command>                        Run a given command on all sub-packages
+  status [options]                               Show an overview of the monorepo status bootstrap [options]                            Install external dependencies and create internal links add [options] <sub-package> <packages...>      Add dependencies to a sub-package remove [options] <sub-package> <packages...>   Remove dependencies from a sub-package upgrade [options] <sub-package> [packages...]
+Upgrade some/all dependencies of a package prepublish [options]                           Prepare for a release: validate versions, copy READMEs and package.js on attrs publish [options]                              Publish updated sub-packages reset-all-versions [options] <version>         Reset all versions (incl. monorepo package) to the specified one all [options] <command>                        Run a given command on all sub-packages